Industrial America and the Progressive Era – 1876-1929

 World War I aviators by John D. Shaw, National Guard Series

-1914World War I started on July 28, 1914, and lasts until November 11, 1918.
+1914World War I started on July 28, 1914, and lasted until November 11, 1918.

-1916 – Lincoln Logs, the children’s toy consisting of notched miniature wooden logs, used to build miniature forts, cabins, and buildings, was invented by John L. Wright, son of famous American architect Frank Lloyd Wright.
+1916 – Lincoln Logs, the children’s toy consisting of notched miniature wooden logs used to build miniature forts, cabins, and buildings, was invented by John L. Wright, son of famous American architect Frank Lloyd Wright.

 The U.S. Virgin Islands are purchased from Denmark.